 A Year in the Wilds of North Devon: January to June

-A holiday where experiences are truly wild: Guests coming to stay in Beer Mill at Stone Farm enjoy more than the usual comforts of a well-maintained rural holiday cottage.
-Where most countryside properties offer a lovely garden, this remote holiday cottage between Bude and Clovelly n North Devon gives its guests their own conservation area to roam.
+A holiday where experiences are genuinely wild: Guests staying in Beer Mill at Stone Farm enjoy more than the usual comforts of a well-maintained rural holiday cottage.
+Where most countryside properties offer a lovely garden, this remote holiday cottage between Bude and Clovelly in North Devon gives its guests their own conservation area to roam.
 No matter in which month you choose to travel to this little West Country paradise, there’s always something to discover as you wend your way from the woodland glade to the chuckling stream of this natural (occasionally muddy) rural wonderland.

 Let’s start early in the year when things first begin to stir...